 These contraptions aren’t healthy as they can seriously injure your body, by causing organ damage or other serious health problems.
 The results are not lasting, and waist trainer corsets are expensive.

 Slimming down your waist is not easy but it is attainable.
 The waist trainer corset is not in any way a permanent solution.
 A healthy alternative is walking.

-The only things required for walking is a good pair of sneakers and a water bottle.
+The only things required for walking are a good pair of sneakers and a water bottle.
 Walking 30 minutes per day can help rid your middle of unwanted fat.
-Health.com and many other popular sources report, walking coupled with healthy eating is an effective method for abdominal weight loss.
+Health.com and many other popular sources reports, walking coupled with healthy eating is an effective method for abdominal weight loss.